nightmode/feri/docs/advanced/api/watch.md

 Type: `function`

-Watch the destination directory for changes in order to update the extensions server as needed.
+Watch the destination directory for changes in order to update the extension server as needed.

 ```
 @param   {String,Object}  [files]  Optional.
 Glob search string for watching destination files like '*.css' or array of full paths like ['/dest/fonts.css', '/dest/grid.css']